sozi-projects/Sozi-website/content/pages/en/faq.md

 Please do not send us bug reports on this topic unless you have strong reasons to believe that the bug is in Sozi.
-If unsure, you can ask for advice on [the Sozi users discussion group](http://groups.google.com/group/sozi-users).
+If unsure, you can ask for advice on the [Sozi community forum](/community).

 Inkscape reports a syntax error when running Sozi 13